covemountainsoftware/cpputest-for-freertos/README.md

 The library provides fake but functional FreeRTOS compatible queues.
 The queues do not block in any manner.

+## Queue Sets

+The library provides fake but functional FreeRTOS compatible queue sets.
+The queues sets do not block in any manner and operate as expected with queues and semaphores.
+NOTE: provided for projects that may have a real need for this FreeRTOS feature.
+However, FreeRTOS is not encouraging this feature and neither would I encourage the use of this feature.
+Too many caveats and potential maintenance issues.

 ## Timers

 The library provides fake but functional FreeRTOS compatible software timers.